Chapter 1 – MURDER

 “Just a formality,” Knight waved dismissively.
 “The judge wants his nephew to make money.
 We won’t offer anything.”

-"But then..."
-Jim hesitated, already planning to seek settlement authority, "Why am I here?
-What's the point?"
+“But then,” Jim hesitated, already planning to seek settlement authority, “Why am I here?
+What’s the point?”

-"Actually, there isn't any particular point, never has been.
+“Actually, there isn’t any particular point, never has been.
 The judge ordered mediation.
-Corporations have to be represented by someone, and I can't be the representative, because I'm the lawyer.
-So, you're here.
-Simple as that."
+Corporations have to be represented by someone, and I can’t be the representative because I’m the lawyer.
+So you’re here.
+Simple as that.”

 “Sounds like a waste of time.”

-"Mediation's at three, across the street in Bennington's office—the Lawyer's Building."
+“Might be, but it’s the law.”
+Knight shrugged.
+“Mediation’s at three, across the street in Bennington’s office.
+The Lawyer’s Building.”

 In the courthouse café, Jim mechanically ate his egg salad sandwich while trying to reach Murray Sachs, his supervisor.
-The idea of offering nothing in mediation just didn't sit right.
+The idea of offering nothing in mediation just didn’t sit right.
 Even a small settlement would be better than leaving the boy with nothing.
-But Murray was a stickler for rules and hated risk—he wouldn't budge without approval from above.
+But Murray was a stickler for rules and hated risk.
+He wouldn’t budge without approval from above.

 Bennington’s office sat right across the street.
 Inside, five people had already gathered around a long polished conference table when Jim arrived slightly late: Mr. Bennington, Mr. Knight, the widow Sandra Mattingly, and the court-appointed mediator.

-"Sorry, I'm a bit late..."
-Jim apologized.
+“Sorry, I’m a bit late,” Jim apologized.

-The woman didn't match the expectations he had of grieving widows.
-Sandra Mattingly was slim and fresh–faced, like an untouched maiden off the farm.
+The woman didn’t match the expectations he had of grieving widows.
+Sandra Mattingly was slim and fresh-faced, like an untouched maiden off the farm.
 Her soft smile when they shook hands, combined with her brown hair, green eyes, wide hips, and narrow waist struck him immediately.
-At barely 22, wearing a low–cut dress that accentuated her curves, she looked nothing like a grieving widow.
-Jim did the math—she must have become pregnant at 17, just before her husband died.
+At barely 22, wearing a low-cut dress that accentuated her curves, she looked nothing like a grieving widow.
+Jim did the math.
+She must have become pregnant at 17, just before her husband died.

-Bennington was clearly riding on his uncle's coattails.
+What sort of widow dressed so provocatively?
+Of course, many years had passed since her husband’s death.
+No one could grieve forever.
+Still, any competent lawyer would have ensured his client wore more appropriate attire.
+Bennington was clearly riding on his uncle’s coattails.
 He was incompetent for letting her dress this way for a mediation.
-Her delicate perfume drifted across the table, and, as he looked at her, the feelings she stirred, inside him, made him uncomfortable.
-How could a woman on the opposing side—a widow, no less—affect him this way?
+Her delicate perfume drifted across the table, and as he looked at her, the feelings she stirred inside him made him uncomfortable.
+How could a woman on the opposing side, a widow no less, affect him this way?

-He loved his wife, didn't he?
-But they hadn't been intimate in a very long time.
-Their baby's endless crying kept them up at night, and Laura wasn't very interested now that she was breastfeeding.
-If he was honest with himself, though, it was mainly his choice—the intense attraction he'd once felt for his wife had faded along with the expansion of her waistline.
+He loved his wife, didn’t he?
+But they hadn’t been intimate in a very long time.
+Their baby’s endless crying kept them up at night, and Laura wasn’t very interested now that she was breastfeeding.
+If he was honest with himself, though, it was mainly his choice.
+The intense attraction he’d once felt for his wife had faded along with the expansion of her waistline.

-Sure, Laura's father didn't like him, and Murray Sachs might complain to the personnel committee, maybe even try to get him fired.
-But in the end, Sachs was powerless—he couldn't risk his own job, and Jeremy Stoneham wasn't going to let him get fired, leaving his daughter with an unemployed husband.
+The mediation dragged on, and Jim found his sympathies growing alongside his attraction.
+As a Bolton Sayres employee, he was duty-bound to represent the bank’s interests.
+But a strange idea took hold.
+He had no settlement authority.
+What if he offered money anyway?
+His father-in-law was CEO of the bank.
+Sure, Laura’s father didn’t like him, and Murray Sachs might complain to the personnel committee, maybe even try to get him fired.
+But in the end, Sachs was powerless.
+He couldn’t risk his own job, and Jeremy Stoneham wasn’t going to let him get fired, leaving his daughter with an unemployed husband.
 That was the beauty of nepotism.

+The thought made him uncomfortable.
+Using his connections this way would make him everything he despised.
+Normal lawyers got fired for such things, but he was protected.
+His father-in-law might despise him, but loved his daughter and granddaughter.
 Any rule violation would be swept under the rug.
-Even if the worst case scenario actually happened, and he got himself fired, what was the harm?
-He didn't like his job anyway, hated New York City and wanted to leave.
+Even if the worst-case scenario actually happened and he got himself fired, what was the harm?
+He didn’t like his job anyway, hated New York City and wanted to leave.
 Getting fired would give him that opportunity.

-After more than an hour of fruitless discussion, and seemingly endless excessive demands from Bennington who should have known he had no case, and no offers from the bank, Jim couldn't take it anymore.
+After more than an hour of fruitless discussion and seemingly endless excessive demands from Bennington, who should have known he had no case, and no offers from the bank, Jim couldn’t take it anymore.

-"On behalf of Bolton Sayres, I can offer you $50,000 maximum," he blurted out.
+“On behalf of Bolton Sayres, I can offer you 50,000 dollars maximum,” he blurted out.

 Silence fell.
 The face of the bank’s trial lawyer, Jeb Knight, lost all color.
 If accepted, the case would end, along with his juicy fees.
 But Bennington simply shook his head, taking the offer as a sign of weakness.